Acalypha ostryifolia Riddell ex J.M. Coult.

-Flowers - Staminate flowers with 4 translucent to green sepals.
-Sepals ovate, .4mm long, acute, often with some red tinge.
-Pistillate flowers with 3 styles.
-Styles deeply divided into long-attenuate to hairlike divisions to 3mm long.
-The divisions whitened in the apical 1/2.
-Ovary green, globose, 1mm in diameter in flower, with green papillae on the surface.
+Flowers - Staminate flowers with 4 translucent to green sepals, these ovate, 0.4 mm long, acute, often with some red tinge.
+Pistillate flowers with 3 styles, these deeply divided into long-attenuate to hairlike divisions to 3 mm long, the divisions whitened in the apical 1/2.
+Ovary green, globose, 1 mm in diameter in flower, with green papillae on the surface.

 Flowering - June - October.

 Habitat - Streambanks, fields, gardens, railroads, roadsides, open disturbed areas.

 Origin - Native to the U.S.

 Lookalikes - Vegetatively similar to A. rhomboidea and A. deamii.

 Other info. - This somewhat weedy species is found in Missouri in two rather distinct regions: in a patch of southwest counties, and along the floodplain of the Missouri and Mississippi Rivers.
 Its prevalence in the latter region appears to have increased in recent years.
 Beyond Missouri its range is somewhat scattered but mostly within the southern half of the country.
 The plant is easy to identify from its toothed, cordate leaves and its terminal spike of pistillate flowers.
 When in flower it is quite distinctive and unlike anything else in the state.
 In cultivated areas and disturbed sites the plant can form large, dense colonies.